Close

 Example… Most home care companies have a policy in place to deal with situations where there is unsafe use of oxygen in the home (e.g., oxygen in use while patient/family member is smoking).
 These processes generally include all of the following steps:

-4. Clearly convey to the client that they should seek ongoing care (e.g., speak to their primary care physician; go to their local emergency department).
+4. Clearly convey to the client that they should seek ongoing care (e.g., speak to their primary care physician; go to their local emergency department); and

-5. Notify the health care provider(s) who ordered the oxygen that the therapy is no longer being provided to the patient.
-Also consider informing other members of the client’s health care team, as appropriate.
+5. Notify the healthcare provider(s) who ordered the oxygen that the therapy is no longer being provided to the patient.
+Also consider informing the funder of oxygen services (i.e. MOH Home Oxygen Program) and other members of the patient’s healthcare team, as appropriate.

 9